thedynamiclinker/sudocode/lost+found/fini/The Second Law.md

 1: Is this supposed to be important?

-0: No. That's exactly the point.
-But in Turing's story, what should have been an unimportant footnote that happened to say $S(e(x))$ turned out to lead to the tragic and premature end of his story.
+0: No. That's the point.
+In Turing's story, what should have been an unimportant footnote that happened to say $S(e(x))$ turned out to lead to the premature end of his story.

 1: THAT footnote led to---

-0: Not that one.
+0: No not that one.
 I don't think anyone even noticed that one.
 Not sure Turing noticed either, though I like to think he did.
 This next bit is the sad one.
 The one people noticed.

 ![[yours-in-distress-alan.png]]